S2M-NeuroPhysio/ErgometerFatigue/README.md

 MATLAB-based user interfaces for applying the ergometer to the experimental paradigms.
 The interface will be used to provide 1) visual feedback, 2) data acquisition via National Instrument 9205, and 3) sending and receiving the triggers for the purpose of synchronizing signal recording (EEG, EMG, voltage...etc.).

 ## Equipment
-(1) Ergometer
+1) Ergometer
-(2) Computer with a serial port
+2) Computer with a serial port
-(3) NI 9205 (the default analog input is 23, "AO23")
+3) NI 9205 (the default analog input is 23, "AO23")
-(4) Monitor (HDMI)
+4) Monitor (HDMI)
-(5) High-density EMG
+5) High-density EMG

-Optional: We use the Vicon system to record the torques and the trigger impulse.
+*Optional: We use the Vicon system to record the torques and the trigger impulse.
 Furthermore, the trigger impulses are also recorded in the EMG as well.

 ## Visual interface
 Purpose of the experiment...